Let’s discuss the pros and cons of Amazon Lex and Nuance (Nuance 10). Before we get to the meat of this, lets first explain who they are.

 For Amazon Connect you simply click the ‘Build’ button followed by ‘Deploy’.
 There is no disruption to service when going through this process.

 Again, Nuance and Amazon couldn’t do this more different!

 With Nuance 10 you must turn utterance and Logging on.
 You must also consider the load it will have on the server.
 The storage space required to store the logs and utterance recordings can be extremely high.
 If you do this, you have to bear in mind the implications it might have on PCI compliance.

 Once utterance and logging are enabled you then need to go through a tuning exercise.
 You are advised to use a competent data scientist to review all data available and then make suggestions

 Once the suggestions are documented (normally in a tuning report) this can then be handed to the developer.
 The developer will then code, test and build the new grammar.
-Unfortunately, you need to stop the Nuance services, copy the new grammars (and preload.xml), then restart the Nuance services.
+Unfortunately, you need to stop the Nuance services, copy the new grammars (and preload.xml if the grammar is large), then restart the Nuance services.
 Normally at this point you have your fingers crossed that the grammars work perfectly otherwise a role back was in order (and a load of grief from the customer).
 Historically this has been a costly exercise for those involved

 Amazon has simplified this process.
 Firstly, amazon transcribes the utterances it did not understand on a nightly basis.
 Second, it has a very handy feature where you can simply add the missed utterances to an intent.
 Third you simply click ‘Build’ and then ‘Deploy’.
 It’s so simple that is means you can go through quick, daily tuning exercises to bring the recognition performance up.
 This increases the speed making it very cost effective.